indigo-astronomy/indigo/indigo_drivers/mount_nexstar/README.md

 ## Comments

 Use URL in form tcp://host:port to connect to the mount over network (default port is 9999).
-To export the mount over the network one can use Nexbridge https://sourceforge.net/projects/nexbridge
+To export the mount over the network one can use Nexbridge https://sourceforge.net/projects/nexbridge, and the serial connection to the mount should be over the hand controler.

 This driver uses libnexstar library https://sourceforge.net/projects/libnexstar/